JustAHack/universal/README.md

 - You can recycle non-consumed items by adding them to both the input and output of patterns.
    - To allow AE2 to use multiple machines for processing, continuously export these non-consumed items back into the system.
 - The storage bus filter can be copy-pasted using a data stick for easier setup.
+- The ME Interface can be shared in a wallshared setup since it does *not* have to face into the Microcontroller.
+  - Make sure to use cable anchors to keep the main and subnet disconnected.
 ## Pitfalls
 - AE2 Channels Pass Through the Microcontroller
    - Ensure it does not interfere with other network components.